 - Breast milk adapts to meet your baby’s changing nutritional needs, unlike formula, which explains why breast milk can boost the development of baby’s immune system, leading to fewer infections

-- cost free, always available, always right temperature, never spoils
+- cost-free, always available, always the right temperature never spoils

 - helps mothers physical and emotions health during postpartum

-- reduces risk of diseases in both mother and baby
+- reduces the risk of diseases in both mother and baby

 Rare circumstance when health care experts recommend formula feeding:

-- baby has galactosemia (rare condition in which the baby can’t digest the sugar in breast milk)
+- baby has galactosemia (a rare condition in which the baby can’t digest the sugar in breast milk)

-- mother is HIV positive and lives in developed country
+- mother is HIV positive and lives in a developed country

 - mother has untreated tuberculosis